inband/net/proxmox/README.md

 ```

 Note: Up to 10 network interface can be configured for a single container.
+Let's try to create a CT from the command line on the host.
+CT is 250.

 ```
 pct create 250 local:vztmpl/debian-9.0-standard_9.3-1_amd64.tar.gz --arch amd64 --cores 1 \